BIO2011 - Ecology & Biodiversity

 - Describe the modern scope of scientific inquiry in the field of ecology;

 - Describe the differences in the structure and function of different types of ecosystems;

-- Identify and describe the fundamental drivers of patterns in diversity at local, landscape and global scales.
+- Identify and describe the fundamental drivers of patterns in diversity;

-- Apply basic ecological sampling techniques in aquatic and terrestrial ecosystems and be proficient in summarising and reporting that data in the format of a scientific paper.
+- Apply basic ecological sampling techniques in ecosystems and be proficient in summarising and reporting that data in the format of a scientific paper.

 This textbook can be purchased in hardcopy or in an eBook format.
 Details will be provided in lectures.

 |Recommended||Essentials of Ecology, Townsend et al., Blackwell, 3rd edition/2008|